Biomedical Informatics and Data Science (NLM)

 How to request joining the NLM training faculty:

-Email the following information to Melissa Glueck at glueck@rice.edu by the LOI date specified in the Call for Applications:
+Email the following information to Melissa Glueck at glueck@rice.edu by the Letter of Intent date specified in the Call for Applications:

 • a 5-page NIH Biosketch (in Word format) including peer-reviewed funding; faculty are expected to be PI on an NIH R01 grant or equivalent peer-reviewed federal funding, and to have a training history;